Niniebun/Niniebun/README.md

-- 👋 Hi, I’m @Niniebun
+- 👋 Hi, I’m Niniebun
 - 👀 I’m interested in connecting with and conversing with people from around the world.
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on web development and software development.